benzittlau/pi_ano/readme.md

 ############### ADAFRUIT INSTRUCTIONS ###############
 https://learn.adafruit.com/usb-audio-cards-with-a-raspberry-pi/cm108-type

+NOTE: After doing this trying to setup the V2 I was no longer able to use a USB keyboard with the raspberry pi.
+I'm hoping this actually isn't necessary with a Model B+

 ``` bash
 # Update firmware because it is a C-Media 108
 sudo apt-get install git-core